microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/Update-MgInformationProtection.md

         - `[Id <String>]`: Unique identifier for the identity.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
     - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
     - `[ExpectedAssessment <String>]`: threatExpectedAssessment
     - `[RequestSource <String>]`: threatAssessmentRequestSource
     - `[Results <IMicrosoftGraphThreatAssessmentResult[]>]`: A collection of threat assessment results.
 Read-only.
 By default, a GET /threatAssessmentRequests/{id} does not return this property unless you apply $expand on it.
       - `[Id <String>]`: Read-only.
       - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
       - `[Message <String>]`: The result message for each threat assessment.
       - `[ResultType <String>]`: threatAssessmentResultType
     - `[Status <String>]`: threatAssessmentStatus